 The purchase or rental of the required textbooks for each course is mandatory.
 The course syllabus will list the required textbooks, and they will also be listed on the CPTC bookstore website.
+The faculty member will check to ensure that all required textbooks for the course are purchased on the first day of class.

 It is recommended that the student retain the textbook at course completion, as some courses share the same textbook.
 These textbooks will also serve as valuable resources during the clinical rotations and preparing for the national certification exam.
 In addition to textbooks, the Program has secured licenses for several online learning websites.
-These sites will be used as supplemental material and completion of some of the end-of-module quizzes will be included in the computation of the final grade in the course that they have been assigned.
-The student will be assigned a user name and password.
+These sites will be used as supplemental material required for each course.
+The student will be assigned a username and password.
 These will be valid until graduation.
 The student is encouraged to visit these sites often, as part of the preparation for the Registry exam.
+Students will be required to purchase the ASCP BOC Bundle.
+Information will be provided during the first week of class.